 “I regard Martin Van Beyen as a kind of Inspector Javert in Les Miserables chasing Bain down through the ages.”

 In case you’re not familiar with this reference, Wikipedia says:

 Javert is a police inspector in Victor Hugo’s novel, Les Miserables, who becomes obsessed… Hugo depicts Javert as a character who is not simply villainous, but rather tragic in his misguided and self-destructive pursuit of justice.”

-On the other hand, it may be that Van Beyen is obsessed because he has a brother who works for the police – the same police who destroyed half the trees in the Bain family forest.
+On the other hand, it may be that Van Beyen is obsessed because he has a brother who works for the police – the same police who destroyed or ignored so much of the evidence in the case.
 And of course, the police also refuse to admit they got it wrong.